Whispers from the quantum core: the ringdown of semiclassical stars: Critical solutions: Frequency domain analysis

 At small $r$, the metric obeys instead the expansions~\eqref{Eq:RegMetric} and we can then find the following series solution for the outgoing mode

 where, for the lowest-order terms, we obtain

 with $d_{1}=1$.

 Using these boundary conditions, we shift the value of $\omega$ until we find the one that guarantees a vanishing of the Wronskian between the ingoing and outgoing modes at some radius $R_{\text{m}}>R$.
+We calculated the modes with a numerical precision such that the Wronskian vanished at $R_{\text{m}}$ up to 12 decimal places.
+For every mode computed, we checked that this vanishing was satisfied for different matching radii $R_{\text{m}}$, thus verifying that the frequencies obtained were numerically stable.
 In this way, we obtained the fundamental frequency of the $l=2$ mode and observed how its value changes with the compactness.
-Figures~\ref{Fig:ReQNM} and~\ref{Fig:ImQNM} show the real part and the logarithm of the imaginary part of the fundamental QNM frequency, respectively.
+We want to stress that for fundamental frequency we mean the one with the smallest imaginary part of all the star spectrum and not the one closest to the black hole fundamental mode.
+Figures~\ref{Fig:ReQNM} and~\ref{Fig:ImQNM} show the real part and the logarithm of the imaginary part of the fundamental (longest living) QNM frequency, respectively.
 The corresponding values of the classical, constant density solution are shown for comparison.
-We have tested our method comparing with the results in~\cite{ChandrasekharFerrari1991} for constant density stars.
-For classical stars, we observe a drop in the accuracy of the method as we approach the Buchdahl limit, but the values for the QNM frequencies of the last two points shown in Figs.~\ref{Fig:ReQNM} and~\ref{Fig:ImQNM} are nonetheless accurate within one order of magnitude.
-For semiclassical stars, the QNM frequency values obtained are accurate at least to three decimal places under changes in the matching radius $R_{\text{m}}$ in the entire range of compactness values explored.
+We have tested our method comparing it with the results in~\cite{ChandrasekharFerrari1991} for constant density stars, with which we find good numerical agreement.
+For classical stars, we observe a drop in the accuracy of the method as we approach the Buchdahl limit, precisely where the small imaginary part of the QNM becomes comparable to the value of the Wronskian, but the QNM frequencies of the last two points shown in Figs.~\ref{Fig:ReQNM} and~\ref{Fig:ImQNM} are nonetheless accurate within one order of magnitude.
+For semiclassical stars, the QNM frequency values obtained are accurate at least to 3 decimal places under large variations in the matching radius $R_{\text{m}}$ in the entire range of compactness values explored.